 But your benefit will not be reduced by:

-• Pension payments through your superannuation Fund
+• Pension payments through your superannuation fund

 • Income earned from your investments, including rental income